 - The minimum number of guests required to operate a shared tour is three.

-- At least 16 hours before the trip, we will inform you in case there are not enough guests on tour, and we will offer a choice between:
+- At least 16 hours before the trip, we will inform you in case there are not enough guests on the tour, and we will offer a choice between:

 1) canceling the tour with no fees applied;